S3L-official/BNNQuanalyst/outputs/CNFSets_CUDD/readme.md

-### This is the folder for the output of CNF encoded by BNNQuanalyst.
+### This is the folder for the CNF encoded by BNNQuanalyst.